f-eiyu/vantage-masters-plusplus/README.md

 ## todo
 - give wall and seal visual feedback
 - remove ability to drag other cards while skill is selected
+- allow movement on an occupied space to swap the two natials

+### needed hooks
+- defend left and right: check for protected property on targeted spaces
+    - move protected property from card to space
+    - ondeath, for the card that's defending
+- card can act twice: no passive needed (that's just having 2 actions)
+- bonus stats to cards in the same row: onsummon, onmove, and ondeath
+- bonus stats when enemy defeated: check attacker ondeath
+- draws a card when defeated: ondeath
+- all matching cards gain stats: onsummon, ondeath

 ## User stories
 ### MVP goals